View Categories

 How does it Define India as a ‘Union of States’ within the Framework of ‘Union and its Territory’?

-• Article 1 Reads India, that is, Bharat as a ‘Union of States’ rather than a ‘Federation of States’.
+• Article 1 describes India, also known as Bharat, as a ‘Union of States‘ instead of a ‘Federation of States‘.

-• The States and the territories thereof shall be as specified in the First Schedule
+• The States and territories thereof shall be as outlined in the First Schedule.

 • This provision deals with two things: